 His first English words “no!” – not on the survey.
 I wonder where he picked that up from?
 Aside from his name, it’s the number one thing we end up saying to him.
 That should give you an idea of the time we are having with him.

 He loves to see himself in pictures and on video – what kids doesn’t? – and he shouts out his name every time he sees himself.
 In fact, he is sooooo smart.
 Going through his learning books he can match up color and look at pictures of things and go find them in the room.
 He knows how to change the channels on the TV and correctly get the TV back to the DVD player setting.
 He can figure out how the computer and DVD player plug in and recharge.
 He remembers where everything is in the hotel, knows how to operate the elevator and whether we are going up to eat or down to the lobby, and when he sees pictures in the hotel literature of the pool room, executive lounge, front desk or our bedroom he squeals with delight and points.
 He recognizes the places he has been and hose he hasn’t.
 He is very independent in the happy room and bathtub, getting dressed, cleaning up after himself., etc. We were very worried about his physical and mental development as institutional life tends to diminish this in kids.
 But, praise the Lord, he seems to be doing great.
 Time will tell we know, but he seems like he is very smart to us.
 When he feels like listening, he follows directions very well.
-He is doing so well, in fact, that we are wondering if he got a little extra attention at the orphanage because he is a boy and they just don’t have many of them t
+He is doing so well, in fact, that we are wondering if he got a little extra attention at the orphanage because he is a boy and they just don’t have many of them there.

 In fact, the only place the little guy seems to be behind is with his speech – which he can’t help b/c the cleft is a physical impairment he has had to learn to work around.
 Considering that obstacle, his vocabulary and pronunciation is pretty impressive.
 For those of you who don’t know, Ty has a cleft palate that is unrepaired – something we will remedy in few months at CHKD back home.
 He has a hard palate but his soft palate is wide open all the way back making his nasal cavity and the back of his mouth one, big, open space.
 He has no soft palate to close of his nose when he swallows and when he tries to speak air rushes out both his nose and mouth – creating a nasally sound kind of like a little trumpet.
 Certain sounds tent to honk more than others based on how the human mouth makes those sounds.
 So, even the Chinese have a bit of trouble understanding him as the subtleties of the language seem to get lost in his nose.
 One other thing, he can’t use a straw – that requires creating a vacuum in your mouth by closing off your nasal passageway and inhaling.
 So, the Diego sippy cup (flip top straw cup really) that he loves so much is useless.
 It took two tries for us (and him) to realize that wouldn’t work – air just rushes in his nose when he suck on the straw.
 So, we’ve found he is very good with a plain old cup, since he’s had to use one his whole life.
 So, considering that formidable obstacle , he is doing really well.
 He is able to eat anything we’ve given him – his teeth work just fine and his eyes are bigger than his stomach.
 He like to cram food in his mouth – but we imagine this will dissipate once he learns that there is no limit to the food.
 He’s already figured this out with drinks; the first day we got him he must have drank a gallon of water with the obvious and previously documented consequences.
 Now that he knows there is water aplenty, he has slowed down a trifle.